ºÚÁÏÍø

 8 am – 10 pm, 7 days a week

 If you are facing food insecurity, displacement, an emergency, crisis, or health-related or medical expense, you are not alone.
-The Depart of Student Life offers a list of Resources for Student Basic Needs and can provide additional assistance.
+The Department of Student Life offers a list of Resources for Student Basic Needs and can provide additional assistance.
+If you are in need of case management support (e.g., basic needs, housing, food insecurity, financial crisis, extended absences due to extenuating circumstances), you can complete this to request assistance.

 Treat yourself with compassion by incorporating some of the ideas below.